 Applicants to our undergraduate program must submit an official application, SAT, ACT, and/or CLT scores, transcript(s), two short essay questions, one letter of recommendation, and an application fee.
 Within 2 weeks after receiving the completed application, we will be in contact with students to arrange for an academic interview.

-We accept SAT, ACT, and/or CLT for placement purposes.
+We accept SAT, ACT, and/or CLT and transcripts for placement purposes, but will work with students on an individual basis if these are not available.
 Also, an in-depth personal interview will be conducted to evaluate placement.

 Students who are accepted into the degree program and who at any time thereafter fail to enroll in classes for three or more consecutive years by their own choice, for any reason, must reapply.
 Readmitted students do not lose previously earned course credit, but they are subject to the current graduation requirements of their program which may have changed and may not include all of the courses a student has previously taken.